Druffl3/TerminalCppGames/CONTRIBUTING.md

 If you are a first time contributor, it is always good to submit your first PR [here](https://github.com/firstcontributions/first-contributions)

-and onnce you've gotten a hang of it just:
+and once you've gotten a hang of it just:

 1. Fork
 2. Edit/Create